elfin-projects/docs/README.md

 $app->use(SomeService::class);
 $app->run();
 ```
-{% endtab %}

-{% tab title="Router" %}
+### Using Router
-All components are designed to be a `Service`, suppose you want to build a web app using a `Router` or request dispatcher
+Suppose you want to build a web app using a `Router` or request dispatcher

 ```php
 use Elfin\Elfin;